iammathew/iammathew.com/data/authors/default.md

 Hey out there!

-I am Mathew and this is my blog/portfolio.
+I am Mathew, and this is my small blog and portfolio surrounding software engineering practices, lessons learned, and general explainers.